Forgiveness, Cancellation, and Discharge

 Upon notice that a school has closed, Nelnet identifies borrowers attending or who previously attended the school and sends a letter notifying them of the school closure along with a Closed School Discharge application.

 Visit StudentAid.ED.gov to review additional closed school discharge criteria.
-If you feel you are eligible for closed school discharge, contact us for an application.
+If you feel you are eligible for closed school discharge, download or open/print an application.
+You can also contact us for an application.

 In the event that a borrower or a student who is the dependent on a PLUS loan passes, the loan can be discharged without any further payments made on the loans.
 This can be done based on the receipt of an original or certified copy or photocopy of the borrower/student’s death certificate.
 If these are unavailable, alternative documentation may be used on a case-by-case basis.